pmqs/zipdetails/README.md

 ## Verbose Output

-If the `-v` option is present, the data output is split into the following
+If the `-v` option is present, the metadata output is split into the following
 columns:

 1. The offset, in hex, to the start of the field relative to the beginning of the